AdobeDocs/workfront.en/help/classic/workfront-fusion/organizations/add-user-to-an-organization.md

    <!--
    <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
    <p>If you do not see the Invite a new user button, your organization has been onboarded to the Adobe Business Platform. </p>
-   <p>For instructions on adding a user to an organization that has been onboarded to the Adobe Business Platform, see <a href="#add" class="MCXref xref">Add a user to an organization that has been onboarded to the Adobe Business Platform</a></p>
+   <p>For instructions on adding a user to an organization that has been onboarded to the Adobe Business Platform, see <a href="#add-a-user-to-an-organization-that-has-been-onboarded-to-the-adobe-business-platform" class="MCXref xref">Add a user to an organization that has been onboarded to the Adobe Business Platform</a></p>
    </div>
    -->